Oestradiol (Estradot) patches: Supply issue

 Demand has sky-rocketed

-Over the last 2 years demand has more than doubled, demand has grown from about 1 million patches in 2020 to over 2.3 million patches a year in 2022.
+Over the last 3 years demand has more than doubled, demand has grown from 1.2 million patches in 2020/21 to over 3 million patches in 2022/23.

 The increasing, rapidly shifting demand means that the supplier needs to continually amend its planning and forecasting to increase orders for delivery to New Zealand, which can take time.